valkey-io/valkey-doc/topics/cluster-spec.md

 #### Legacy slot migration

-Valkey Cluster supports the ability to add and remove nodes while the cluster is running.
+Valkey Cluster also supports a legacy, client-driven mechanism to add and remove nodes while the cluster is running.
 Adding or removing a node is abstracted into the same
 operation: moving a hash slot from one node to another.
 This means that the same basic mechanism can be used in order to rebalance the cluster, add